 FRS 102 allows a qualifying entity certain disclosure exemptions.
-The exemptions which the company has taken are:
+The exemptions are:

 - (i) the requirement to prepare a statement of cash flows; - (ii) certain financial instrument disclosures providing equivalent disclosures are included in the consolidated financial statements of the group in which the entity is consolidated; - (iii) the requirement to disclose related party transactions, with the members of the same group, that are wholly owned.